AlgoMaster Logo

 Long polling occupies a useful middle ground.
 It delivers near real-time updates while staying within the familiar HTTP paradigm.

-Long polling works well for notification systems, activity feeds, or any application that needs real-time updates but does not require the client to send frequent messages.
-It is a solid stepping stone before committing to the complexity of WebSockets.
+Long polling works well for notification systems, activity feeds, moderate-scale chat, and progress updates, any application that needs real-time delivery but does not require the client to send frequent messages.
+Consider alternatives once message frequency is high, the interaction becomes bidirectional, or you need extreme scale.
+It is a reasonable intermediate step before committing to the complexity of WebSockets.

 Approach 3: Server-Sent Events (SSE)

-Server-Sent Events represent a fundamentally different approach.
+Server-Sent Events use a different approach.
 Instead of the client asking for updates repeatedly, it opens a single long-lived connection and the server pushes data through it whenever something changes.

 This is closer to how we intuitively think about real-time: the server notifies you when something happens rather than you asking "has anything changed?" over and over.